… which you’re welcome to take or leave.

 To anyone reading this, especially those still in work, my advice would be:

-- Have a plan: and start a contributory pension plan as early as possible.
+- Have a plan: and start a contributory pension plan.

 - Contribute more than the minimum: ALWAYS invest way more than the minimum amount that your employer automatically sets.
 Double it, or go higher if allowed.
 Pensions contributions come off gross salary so aren’t subject to tax and NI.
-The government also hands you a 20% or 40% top up, depending on your earnings and tax bracket.
-Think about it, that’s insane, where else would you get that immediate level of guaranteed growth on your initial investment, with a government to top up to that extent.
+The government also hands you a top-up contribution, and depending on your tax bracket this could result in a 20% or 40% increase.
+Think about it, that’s insane, where else would you get that immediate level of guaranteed increase on top of your initial investment? …and from the government!

 - Stay on track: Even if life derails you, keep your end goal in mind.